 - collection of user feedback.

-Overall, Czechia’s performance in 2018 was average.
+Overall, Czechia’s performance in 2019 was unsatisfactory.
 For further information and the methodology applied, please see the section on Public procurement performance.

-- Transit time performance D+1: D+1 transit time performance stayed the same during the period under review; it stood at 93.4% in 2017
+- Transit time performance D+1: D+1 stable transit time performance during the period under review; 92.9 % in 2018

 Some countries’ reference figures for the previous period may differ slightly from those in the last Scoreboard.
 This is because these countries updated their data after publication.